Michaelrappa/Ice-Age-Extinction/index.md

 Wroe, Stephen, Judith Field, Richard Fullagar, and Lars S. Jermin.
 "Megafaunal extinction in the 	late Quaternary and the global overkill hypothesis."
 Alcheringa 28, no. 1 (2004): 291-	331.

+---

+# Internet sources

+University of South Carolina.
+"Did an extraterrestrial impact trigger the extinction of ice-age 	animals?
+Archaeologist finds evidence in South Carolina to support controversial theory."
+Science Daily.
+October 25, 2019. 	www.sciencedaily.com/releases/2019/10/191025110314.htm.

+- Science Daily is a website that shares information relating to science.
+Primarily, it republishes already published information.
+The site targets people that have an interest in scientific research activities.
+The article focuses on the impact of the extraterrestrial trigger on the ice-age animals’ extinction.
+The information is based on an already published documents hence it is just a summary and interpretation of the study without giving comprehensive data.

+MacDonald, James.
+“What really happened to the megafauna.”
+JSTOR Daily.
+May 14, 2018. 	https://daily.jstor.org/what-really-happened-to-the-megafauna/

+- JSTOR Daily is a digital library for students, researchers, and scholars.
+It publishes a summary of the digital research found on the JSTOR website.
+The site is authoritative since it has the right to the source of information.
+The information in the article is based on a scientific study that was unbiased.
+It is a summary of a published journal article and the detailed information can be accessed through accessing the main article whose link is on the website.

+Switek, Brian.
+“The problem with ice age overkill.”
+Scientific American.
+October 5, 2018. 	https://blogs.scientificamerican.com/laelaps/the-problem-with-ice-age-overkill/

+- Scientific American is a part of Springer Nature that has commercial relations and owns many scientific publications.
+The site is a summary of these publications thus reporting science developments.
+The audience of the website is all those that are interested in scientific research activities.
+The archeological topic represented in the article is non-biased and has no new information.

+Wallace, Tim.
+“Climate change preceded Ice Age megafauna extinction.”
+Cosmos Magazine.
+April 19, 2017. https://cosmosmagazine.com/palaeontology/climate-change-preceded-	ice-age-megafauna-extinction.

+- Cosmos Magazine publishes a summary of scientific research findings thus targets people with interest in such fields.
+Its information is based on published research articles thus authoritative.
+However, there is no new information since the article is based on already published data.
+The article has links to which the referenced articles can be tracked and the data evaluated.

+Krech III, Shepard.
+“Paleoindians and the Great Pleistocene Die-Off.”
+National Humanities 	Center.
+Accessed on December 6, 2019. 	http://nationalhumanitiescenter.org/tserve/nattrans/ntecoindian/essays/pleistocene.htm

+- National Humanities Center aims to enhance scholarship in the humanities and encourage its influence in the United States.
+It targets students, scholars, and researchers in the humanities fields.
+The article is a summary of information and has no data to back its conclusion.
+However, it is authoritarian since the author is a Professor of Anthropology and the Haffenreffer Museum of Anthropology’s Director at Brown University.

+Tyson, Peter.
+“End of the big beasts.”
+NOVA.
+Accessed on December 6, 2019. 	https://www.pbs.org/wgbh/nova/clovis/megafauna.html.
+- NOVA is an online and classroom science reporting website.
+It provides original content and lists of resources including educational, science, and video blogs.
+It targets people that have an interest in science including scholars and students.
+However, the article provided is a summary with no data to back its conclusion.

+Vanderbilt University.
+“Climate change helped kill off super-sized Ice Age animals in 	Australia.”
+EurekAlert!
+January 26, 2017. https://www.eurekalert.org/pub_releases/2017-	01/vu-	cch012317.php.

+- EurekAlert! is an American Association for the Advancement of Science’s not-for-profit news distribution platform.
+It targets the general public and the journalists with their news.
+The website hosts news released by corporations, government agencies, medical centers, journal publishers, and universities among other organizations.
+The article seems to be unbiased but does not have data to support its conclusion.
+It is a summary of the information with no list or links of references.

+Illinois State Museum.
+“The late Pleistocene extinctions.”
+Illinois State Museum.
+Accessed on 	December 6, 2019. http://exhibits.museum.state.il.us/exhibits/larson/lp_extinction.html.

+- The Illinois State Museum website aims to encourage heritage, cultural, and natural resources and inspiring discovery.
+It targets a diverse group of people who are interested in geographical and historical topics.
+The article is a summary of diverse documents that are not cited.
+Therefore, its conclusion is not comprehensively supported.

+Slezak, Michael.
+“Megafauna extinction: DNA evidence pins blame on climate change.”
+NewScientist.
+July 23, 2015. https://www.newscientist.com/article/dn27952-megafauna-	extinction-dna-evidence-pins-blame-on-climate-change/#ixzz67JN82fXp.

+- NewScientist is an online newsletter that aims at keeping its audience up to date with the relevant technological and scientific developments.
+The article is based on a published journal article and it is not biased.
+However, it is a mere summary and the details on the conclusion cannot be ascertained within the article but an external source.
+The link of the journal article to which it is based is provided in the article.

+Stevens, William K. “Disease is the new suspect in ancient extinctions.”
+The New York Times.
+April 29, 1997.  https://www.nytimes.com/1997/04/29/science/disease-is-new-suspect-in-	ancient-extinctions.html.

+- The New York Times is a news company that seeks to ensure that the public gets the truth.
+The target is the general audience and seeks to capture stories that depict wonders on the cosmos, nature and human body under its science segment.
+The article is a summary that is poorly referenced hence the conclusion is not supported.
+However, it captures arguments from diverse technocrats thus not biased.